 When your map service is cached, the PrintingTools service may use a resolution that is too low (for example, 96 DPI) for large-format or high-quality printing.
 To print at higher resolutions, enable dynamic layers on your cached map service.
 This allows the print service to obtain map images through an export map request at the desired resolution (for example, 300 DPI) instead of the lower resolution tiles.
 To learn more, see Dynamic layers.

 Create print templates in Map Viewer

-You can provide custom templates for printing from Map Viewer or Map Viewer Classic.
+You can provide custom templates for printing from Map Viewer.
 Templates are based on what's provided in the organization's print service.